zhangx1n/XBlog/src/index.md

 hero:
   name: ZhangXin
-  text: 记录技术与生活
+  text: Chronicling the Art of Code and the Poetry of Life
-  tagline: Code for Fun
+  tagline: Where Curiosity Meets Creation
   image:
     src: 128x128_indexhead.png
     alt: ZhangXin